PlGGS/plggs.github.io/README.md

 will be wrapped in it.<br>
 *Note: variables can be left blank when not used*

-> Be careful what file encoding you use. `UTF-8 with BOM` / 'UTF 8 with signature' will NOT work.
+> Be careful what file encoding you use. `UTF-8 with BOM` / `UTF 8 with signature` will NOT work.
 > I would suggest using `UTF-8` / `UTF-8 without signature`.